New York Jets Logo

 New York Jets Logo 1978-1997

 Ten years later, in 1978, the team again changed the design of the logo.
 The only thing that remained untouched was the color.
-Now the Jets logo is designed as a stylized combination of the team nickname with the jet, one wing of which stands out above the letters.
-It extends from “J” and goes along with the rest of the letters.
-The font is sleek, modern, and slightly slanted to the right.
+Now, the “Jets” logo is made in the form of a stylized combination of the team’s nickname with a jet airplane, one wing of which protrudes above the letters.
+It extends from the letter “J” and resonates with the other letters.
+The font is smooth, modern, and slightly inclined to the right.

 1998 – 2018